Spacetime defects and group momentum space

-Conical spacetime defects were originally introduced as point particles coupled to gravity in 2+1 spacetime dimensions by Staruszkiewicz in \cite{Staruszkiewicz:1963}.
-Several years later Deser, Jackiw and 't Hooft \cite{Deser:1984} generalized the result to configurations of arbitrary many particles.
-The peculiarity of such a system is that particles are represented by topological defects, due to the lack of local degrees of freedom for gravity in three spacetime dimensions, and thus strictly speaking they do not interact gravitationally.
-The same kind of particle solutions were also proved to exist for non-zero cosmological constant, corresponding to 2+1-dimensional de Sitter or anti-de Sitter space \cite{Jackiw:1984}.
+Conical spacetime defects were first introduced by Staruszkiewicz \cite{Staruszkiewicz:1963} as point particles coupled to gravity in 2+1 spacetime dimensions.
+Several years later Deser, Jackiw and 't Hooft \cite{Deser:1984} generalized this result to configurations of arbitrary many particles.
+The peculiarity of such systems is that particles are represented by topological defects, due to the lack of local degrees of freedom for gravity in three spacetime dimensions, and thus strictly speaking they do not interact gravitationally.
+The same kind of particle solutions were also shown to exist for non-zero cosmological constant, corresponding to 2+1-dimensional de Sitter or anti-de Sitter space \cite{Jackiw:1984}.

-In 3+1 dimensions a conical defect can be obtained simply by replacing the pointlike singularity with a straight line.
-Such linear defects are known under the name of {\it cosmic strings} and first turned out to be possibly formed during spontaneous gauge symmetry breaking in the early universe \cite{Kibble:1976}.
-They were then studied in cosmology as a possible source of primordial density fluctuations \cite{Hindmarsh:1995}, which was subsequently constrained by observations of the cosmic microwave background, see e.g.\! \cite{Bevis:2010}.
-Cosmic scale ``superstrings" can be also produced in string inflation models \cite{Sakellariadou:2009}.
-Recently 't~Hooft employed cosmic strings as ingredients of his {\it piecewise flat} model of gravity \cite{Hooft:2008}.
-A direct analogy with a point particle in 2+1 dimensions is given by an infinitely thin, straight string in 3+1-dimensional Minkowski space.
-The generalization of the concept of codimension two conical defect to an arbitrary number of spacetime dimensions is then completely straightforward: the string is replaced by a hyperplane.
-Such idealized defects are the focus of our paper.
+In 3+1 dimensions a conical defect can be obtained simply by replacing the pointlike singularity with a singular one-dimensional object.
+Such linear defects are known under the name of {\it cosmic strings} and first turned out to be possibly generated during a spontaneous gauge symmetry breaking in the early universe \cite{Kibble:1976}.
+They were then studied in cosmology as a possible source of primordial density fluctuations \cite{Hindmarsh:1995}, where their contribution was subsequently constrained by observations of the cosmic microwave background, see e.g.\! \cite{Bevis:2010}.
+Cosmic ``superstrings" can be also produced in string inflation models \cite{Sakellariadou:2009}.
+At a more abstract level, 't~Hooft has recently employed cosmic strings as ingredients of his {\it piecewise flat} model of gravity \cite{Hooft:2008}.
+In full analogy with a point particle in 2+1 dimensions, the strings he considers are infinitely thin and straight.
+The generalization of the concept of a codimension two conical defect to an arbitrary number of spacetime dimensions is then completely straightforward: a straight line is replaced by a hyperplane.
+Such idealized defects are also the focus of our paper.